tomphttp/specifications/BareServerV1.md

 This serialized JSON is then encoded.
 See [WebSocketProtocol.md](https://github.com/tomphttp/specifications/blob/master/WebSocketProtocol.md) for in-depth on this encoding.

-- body.remote: An object similar to `x-bare-` headers used when making a request.
+- body.remote: An object similar to `X-Bare-` headers used when making a request.
-- body.headers: An object similar to `x-bare-headers`
+- body.headers: An object similar to `X-Bare-headers`
-- body.forward_headers: An array similar to `x-bare-forward-headers`
+- body.forward_headers: An array similar to `X-Bare-Forward-Headers`.
+These are all lowercase but may reference capitalized headers.
 - body.id: The unique id generated by the server.

 Response Headers: